KML data is used to visualize geographic content by identifying and labeling specific locations.

 In some cases, some parts of the KML structure may be defined in the source KML file as hidden.
 When this occurs, you cannot expand or otherwise see this part of the hierarchy in the Contents pane; however, the associated KML features still draw on the map or scene canvas.

 You cannot select KML features, but you can search for them by keyword in the Contents pane.
 Enter a term in the Search box to limit the KML structure in the pane to only the nodes that contain the search term.
-Using a search term limits the features listed in the KML structure in the Contents to make them easier to explore.
+Using a search term limits the features listed in the KML structure in the Contents pane to make them easier to explore.

 |KML altitude mode||ArcGIS Pro elevation type|